nshermione/gamedevjs/README.md

 A collection of common components which are widely used in game development:
 - Scheduler
 - Finite State Machine
+- Object Pool
 - Event Manager

 (other components will be published and documented soon)

-*This project is envolving and need your feedback, please create [Issue](https://github.com/nshermione/gamedevjs/issues)*
+*This project is evolving and need your feedback, please create [Issue](https://github.com/nshermione/gamedevjs/issues)*

 # Table of contents
 - [Installation](#installation)